U21 PwC Innovation Challenge

 Runner-up prizes (six in total) will include career development coaching with the PwC Academy.
 Everyone entered into the U21 competition will receive access to online training via the PwC Academy; the assessment and certificate fees will be covered by PwC.

 How to enter

-The competition will have a 2-stage selection process, locally and then regionally.
-The University of Auckland selection panel will select the top 3 local entries to be put forward to the regional competition.
+The University of Auckland selection panel will select the top four local entries to be put forward to the regional competition.

 - Prepare and film your presentation according to the rules for submission

-- The local selection panel results will be communicated by Wednesday 23 May
+- The local selection panel will make a decision by Friday 24 January 2020.

-- The 3 University of Auckland finalists will then be invited to submit their video to U21 for regional judging by Friday 25 May.
+- The three University of Auckland finalists will then be invited to submit their video to U21 for regional judging by Friday 14 February 2020.